autowarefoundation/autoware/README.md

 ```
 or if you already have a copy of the repo, run `$ git submodule update --init --recursive`.

-2. Initialize the workspace, install the dependencies and compile.
+2. Initialize the workspace, let rosdep to install the missing dependencies and compile.

 ```
 $ cd ~/Autoware/ros/src